fastn-stack/fastn/README.md

 So, how do you get started with Fastn?

-Installing FASTN is easy and can be done on multiple operating systems.
+Installing `fastn` is easy and can be done on multiple operating systems.
 Check out the ["How to Install"](https://fastn.io/install/) section for more information.
-Additionally, an editor is required to use FASTN, and we recommend using [Sublime Text](https://www.sublimetext.com/3).
+Additionally, an editor is required to use `fastn`, and we recommend using [Sublime Text](https://www.sublimetext.com/3).